 (Contact us if you have not received information sent to session organizers)

-- January 21, 2013 – Information Update regarding abstract submissions and review
+- January 15, 2014 – Session Organizer information update regarding abstract submissions and sessions status determination

 Session Organizer Guidelines

-Abstracts will be submitted directly to your session through our online conference system from November 26, 2012 through January 31, 2013.
-The CSA will provide instructions and support with respect to utilizing the system to review the submissions.
+- Abstracts will be submitted directly to your session through our online conference system from November 25, 2013 through January 31, 2014

-After reviewing the abstract submissions, the online system allows session organizers to email presenters directly to notify him or her whether the abstract has been approved or declined.
-Full papers or presentations are due on May 1, 2013 and must be emailed to the session organizers via email.
+- After reviewing the abstract submissions, the online system allows session organizers to email presenters directly to notify him or her whether the abstract has been approved or declined

-Ideally, the session organizers are CSA Members however the membership policy will be in effect only if he or she is attending Congress and acting in the capacity of a Session chair, discussant, and or presenter.
-Congress Registration is also mandatory for everyone attending Congress.
+- Ideally, the session organizers are CSA Members however the membership policy will be in effect only if he or she is attending Congress and acting in the capacity of a Session chair, discussant, and or presenter; Congress Registration is separate and mandatory for everyone attending Congress

 - All sessions are 90 minutes in duration.
-Regular sessions include between 3-4 papers while a roundtable session can accommodate up to 10 papers.
+Regular sessions include between 3-5 papers while a roundtable session can accommodate up to 10 presentations

 - A session organizer may present a paper in a session that he or she has organized but cannot also act as discussant or chair of the same session.